TheToxProject/shathui/ReadMe.md

 # ShatHui 💬

-Shathui stands for « Chat-UI » and is a React/React Native library aiming to provide components to develop a modern & beautiful IM application based on the Material Design guidelines.
+Shathui stands for « Chat-UI » and is a set of React/React Native components crafted for the new Tox Universal/Isomorphic client.
+The components aims to be customizable while staying super strong and self-healing against errors.

-Components are written in two flavors ; `component.js` for React & `component.{native|android|ios}.js` for React Native.
-This allows for the components to be used the same way on both frameworks, allowing truely single codebase.

 ### 📐 Table of Contents